CheychouJunior/Vortext/README.txt

 Copyright (C) 2023

-Released under the GNU General Public License by a team comprising Nikoum Modeste Lorene, Pollah yves,Cheycho Mouafo Junior, and Sibafo Wisdom.
+Released under the GNU General Public License by a team comprising Nikoum Modeste Lorene, Pollah yves,Cheychou Mouafo Junior, and Sibafo Wisdom.

 This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by